prsai/ibotg/README.md

 ----

-* Support for media: one aproach would be telegram-cli saves every media to a public ftp/http location, passes the filename to ibotg that constructs the URL and shows it.
+* Support for media: one aproach would be telegram-cli saves every media to a local folder shared/synced with ftp/http/gopher/S3/etc., passes the filename to ibotg that constructs the URL and shows it.

 * Make contact list dynamic/live.